prashantacharya/BigOmega/contents/state-of-cs/state-of-cs.md

 I don't mean to disrespect any teachers.
 I am trying to express the reality.
 I would also like to thank those teachers who are working really hard to teach computer science as more than syllabus.

 ### University and the entire Country
-There is simply no enough resources available for computer science in Nepal.
+There is simply not enough resource available for computer science in Nepal.
 Suppose there's a student who wants to do research in the field of IoT in Nepal.
-Where does he get the support from and is there even a library where he can continue his work?
+Where does he get the support from and is there even a lab where he can continue his work?

 This is too much to expect from the university.
 There is too much carelessness going on in the case of exams.
 Sometimes the question are out of syllabus.
 The checking of exam papers is so poor.
 There has been a case in which someone I know has got more scores than he attempted.